marcel-maurer/Scikit_ML/README.md

 Contains exercises and projects created while following external courses.

-These files are included to document parts of my learning process and should be distinguished from my own project implementations.
+These files document parts of my learning process and should be distinguished from my own project implementations.

 ---

-# ⭐ My Own Implementation
+# ⭐ Original vs. Refactored Implementation

-One important part of this repository is my own implementation inside the `Projects` directory.
+One of the main examples of my development process can be found in the `Projects` directory.

+The project is separated into two versions:

+### `OwnVersion`

+My original implementation.

-The **Own Version** represents how I approached the problem myself before further improvements and refactoring.
+This version shows how I approached the problem myself and how I structured the solution before further refinement.

-This is particularly useful for understanding my personal programming approach and how I solve Machine Learning problems without relying on a finished implementation.

-Other projects in the repository were developed during the same learning process and were partly improved with AI assistance.

-When using AI-generated suggestions, I do not treat the generated code as a finished solution.
-I test and modify it myself, debug problems, investigate unexpected behavior, and adapt the implementation to my own requirements.
+### `RefactoredVersion`

+The subsequently improved implementation.

+This version builds upon the original code and includes changes made during further development, debugging, experimentation, and refactoring.

-This means that the repository represents not only the final code, but also my ability to:
+The comparison between both versions shows not only the final result, but also how a working implementation can be analyzed, improved, and extended.

-* understand existing code
-* identify problems
-* debug implementations
-* modify functionality
-* combine different components
-* test different approaches
-* learn unfamiliar concepts independently

 ---